StevenChangZH/JamaEx/README.md

 Add another class called Matrix3.
 More methods will be updated later.

 Tests do not cover all for now.
-Later I'll add test codes.
+Later I'll add more test codes.